Aryalexa/42-b2bRoot/Good_to_know.md

 ## Good to know - but maybe too much

+### 🟨 SSH config files

+SSH config files: `/etc/ssh/ssh_config` vs `/etc/ssh/sshd_config`

+- `ssh_config` is for configuring the behavior of the OpenSSH client.
+- `sshd_config` is for configuring the behavior of the OpenSSH server (`sshd`).

+OpenSSH client and server
+- OpenSSH client: it is the program you use to connect from your machine to other machines using SSH.
+- OpenSSH daemon (`sshd`): it is the server-side component of OpenSSH, that handles incoming SSH connections.

 ### 🟨 Init systems
 `sudo service ssh status` vs `sudo systemctl status ssh`